 Finally, avoid unnecessary add-ons as they may be cheaper to purchase elsewhere.
 They may not seem like such a big deal, expense wise, but dealers often try to pad the purchase price on 0% interest offers by convincing you to buy bells, whistles, and extended warranties.

 What If You Don’t Qualify for 0% Financing?

-If you don’t qualify for 0% financing and need a new car right away, return to the drawing board to view other options that may be available to you.
-Use prequalification tools from online lenders to determine what you may qualify for with no impact to your credit score.
+If you don’t qualify for 0% financing and need a new car right away, return to the drawing board to view other interest rates that may be available to you.
+Use prequalification tools from online lenders to determine what you may qualify for with no impact to your credit scores.

 Still no luck?
 Credit unions and community banks may be able to assist as they have competitive auto loan products for those without perfect credit.
 Also, consider buying an older car and paying cash to avoid interest altogether.

 See also: How to Finance a Car in 5 Easy Steps

 It may be easier than you think to finance a car at 0% interest.
 And if you do the legwork and find a deal that best suits your needs, you’ll be driving off the lot in your dream car in no time.